Bachelor of Science in Business Administration in Accounting

 - Students will be able to demonstrate competency in ethical business and accounting decision making.

 Holding the licensure designation as a Certified Public Accountant is viewed as evidence of a professional quality in the discipline of accounting.
 CPAs are viewed by the business world as individuals who possess a professional knowledge of accounting principles and concepts and have the experiences necessary to make proper application of those principles and concepts.
-Students who desire to pursue this professional designation can complete the curriculum which will provide them with the necessary academic background to permit the graduate to sit for the uniform certified public accountant examination.
+Students who desire to pursue this professional designation can complete the curriculum and ACCT 4093 Governmental Accounting.
+This will provide them with the necessary academic background to permit the graduate to sit for the uniform certified public accountant examination.

 Professional Examination Requirements